 This student handbook was developed to answer many of the commonly asked questions that may come up during the school year.
 Please take the time to become familiar with the information contained in this handbook.
-This handbook does not equate to an irrevocable contractual commitment to the student but only reflects the current status of the Board's policies and the school's rules as of May 2022.
+This handbook does not serve as a contractual commitment to the student but only reflects the current status of the Board's policies and the school's Code of Conduct.
 If any of the policies or administrative guidelines referenced herein are revised, the language in the most current policy or administrative guidelines prevails.